-AUD/USD takes fourth place, with the Australian Dollar a major commodity currency.
+AUD/USD takes fourth place, with the Australian Dollar as a major commodity currency.
 The AUD is particularly in demand when markets are in "risk-on" mode and with carry traders trading the interest rate differential (e.g. buying the high-yielding Aussie Dollar against the low-yielding Japanese Yen).

 USD/CAD comes in fifth in this ranking.
 Canada is one of the largest economies in the world and a major oil exporter.
 The price of oil has therefore a large impact on the direction of the Canadian Dollar.